virtualagc/virtualagc/yaShuttle/README.md

 ## <a name="Phase1"></a>Phase 1

 1. Creation of a p-code format (p-HAL/S), suitable for distributing emulation-ready but unmodifiable Shuttle Software, from which source code is not recoverable.
 This is seen as an ITAR-compatible method of open distribution, since the distributed p-code contains neither targeting capabilities, nor the means to add such capabilities.
-2. Creation of a "modern" compiler (yaHAL-S) for the HAL/S language, producing p-HAL/S p-code.
+2. Creation of a "modern" compiler (yaHAL-S) for the HAL/S language, producing an executable form of the code.
-3. Creation of an emulator (yaPASS.py) for executing p-HAL/S p-code and emulating certain Shuttle crew-interface peripherals, specifically the multifunction displays and keyboards.
-This emulation is not required to be time-efficient or suitable for integration into a spaceflight-simulation system.
+3. Creation of an emulation (yaPASS.py) for certain peripherals (displays, keyboards), and possibly for the CPU running the executable just mentioned.

-## <a name="Phase11"></a>Phase 1.1

-1. Creation of a fast emulation subroutine (yaGPC.c) for executing p-HAL/S p-code, but with no direct means of emulating peripherals.
-Instead, there will be some method for developers to interface to their own peripheral devices and/or databuses.
-This is intended to be an efficient means of integration for spaceflight-simulation systems.
+What it means to produce "executable" code is TBD.
+If, for example, the compiler simply produced an executable for its target platform (e.g., Linux, Mac, Windows), then no CPU emulation is required.
+Another possibility is to produce a kind of p-code (say, "p-HAL/S"), in which case some kind of virtual p-code machine is required to execute that p-code.

 ## <a name="Phase2"></a>Phase 2 and Beyond